 In 2003, the 78th Session of the Texas Legislature amended Chapter 281 of the Texas Health and Safety Code to enable Travis County, Texas ("Travis County") to create a hospital district.
-For a copy of the code see: http://www.capitol.state.tx.us/statutes/hs.toc.htm.
-During fiscal year 2006, with the approval of the Travis County Commissioners' Court, Central Health changed its name from Travis County Hospital District to Travis County Healthcare District to better reflect the activities of Central Health.
+For a copy of the code see: www.statutes.legis.state.tx.us/Docs/hs/htm/hs.281.htm.
 Chapter 281 states that a county may create a countywide hospital district to furnish medical aid and hospital care to indigent and needy persons residing in Travis County.
 The law stipulates that creation of a hospital district is dependent upon approval by a majority of the qualified voters of the county.
 On May 15, 2004, Travis County held a countywide election to determine if the voters of the county supported the creation of a hospital district.
 The proposition passed with 54.73% of the voters (31,920 votes) supporting the creation of the new district, now doing business as Central Health.